apache/nuttx/configs/sim/include/README.txt

     USERNAME:  admin
     PASSWORD:  Adminstrator

+    nsh> cat /etc/passwd
+    admin:8Tv+Hbmr3pLddSjtzL0kwC:0:0:/

-  The encrypted passwords in the provided passwd file are only value if the TEA key is set to:  012345678 9abcdef0 012345678 9abcdef0.
+  The encrypted passwords in the provided passwd file are only valid if the TEA key is set to:  012345678 9abcdef0 012345678 9abcdef0.
 Changes to either the key or the password word will require regeneration of the nsh_romfimg.h header file.

+  The format of the password file is:

+     user:x:uid:gid:home

+  Where:
+     user:  User name
+     x:     Encrypted password
+     uid:   User ID (0 for now)
+     gid:   Group ID (0 for now)
+     home:  Login directory (/ for now)

+  /etc/group is a group file.
+It is not currently used.

+    nsh> cat /etc/group
+    root:*:0:root,admin

+  The format of the group file is:

+     group:x:gid:users

+  Where:
+     group:  The group name
+     x:      Group password
+     gid:    Group ID
+     users:  A comma separated list of members of the group

   Updating the ROMFS File System
   ------------------------------